cyberpay/sixeleven/FAQ.md

 **Q: Do I have to pay renewal fees?**

-**A:** No, only Bitcoin-like transaction fees, currently 0.00 or 0.01 NC
+**A:** No, only Bitcoin-like transaction fees, currently 0.00 or 0.01 SIL

 Usage
 ===============

-**Q: How do I run Namecoin?**
+**Q: How do I run 611?**

 **A:** Currently you have to download and compile the software yourself.
-You then run the namecoind executable.
-Configuration is in ~/.namecoin/bitcoin.conf .
+You then run the 611d executable.
+Configuration is in ~/.611/bitcoin.conf .

-**Q: Can I run Namecoin and Bitcoin on the same machine?**
+**Q: Can I run 611 and Bitcoin on the same machine?**

 **A:** This is possible.
 The two systems use different port numbers for client to client communication.
 You have to choose a different RPC port for one of them, because they both default to 8332.